 - Successful completion of the licensure test that is administered by the State of Ohio.

-- Identify the needs of persons using assessment techniques, diagnostic criteria, and treatment planning.
+- Appraise the needs of persons through use of assessment techniques, diagnostic criteria, and treatment planning.

 - Utilize appropriate counseling techniques with individuals, families, and groups.